lykeven/sae/README.md

 -r 3 means speeding up louvain method, and k should not be appointed

 -r 4 means speeding up k community core aglorithm

+#### Example for Network Embedding
+The input file is placed at ./data/karate, and output file will be placed at ./output/network_embedding, and label file is placed at ./resource/karate_label.txt

+To run network embedding with aglorithm 1:

+./bin/sae -i ./data/karate -o ./output/network_embedding -t ne -r 1

+-r 1 means using Deepwalk

+-r 2 means using Node2Vec

+-r 3 means using LINE

+To test network embedding on multi-label classfication task:

+./bin/sae -i ./data/karate -o ./output/network_embedding -t te -q ./resource/karate_label.txt

 #### Example for SimRank
 The input file is placed at ./data/facebook, and output file will be placed at ./output/simrank